Viral Testing

 But what exactly do we mean by high IgG antibody levels?
 How do we know if the IgG levels in our viral test lab reports are high, or merely mildly raised?
 What threshold value indicates high IgG, and in turn suggests active infection?

 The typical laboratory report usually does not tell you if your antibody levels are high.
 The reference range on the lab report only relates to whether antibodies are absent or present.
-The lab report will specify a certain reference value for a negative result — for example the lab report may say: negative < 3.0 U/ml — and if your antibody levels are below that value, then you do not have those antibodies present in the blood.
-So this reference value only tell you if antibodies are absent or present; it does not indicate if your antibody levels are high.
+The lab report will specify a certain reference value for a negative result; for example the lab report may say: negative is < 3.0 U/ml, and if your antibody levels are below that, then you do not have those antibodies present in the blood.
+So this reference value only tells you if antibodies are absent or present; it does not indicate if your antibody levels are high.

 Usually the experience and expertise of an ME/CFS specialist doctor will enable them to diagnose high IgG antibody levels.
 Some ME/CFS doctors like Dr Chia have performed in-house studies to properly calibrate the threshold for high IgG antibody levels, and have publicized the threshold value.
 But other ME/CFS doctors have not publicized the threshold values they use.